 Etymology of given name Rabia

-first name is carried by about 2,000 people in France and should be awarded to fewer than 30 babies in 2013.
+The first name Rabia comes from Arabic and means "garden".
+This first name is carried by about 2,000 people in France and should be awarded to fewer than 30 babies in 2013.

 History

 Former slave, freed by her master, Rabia who was also nicknamed "Saint of Basra" was a Muslim mystic of the eighth century.
 Originally from Iraq, she succeeded in introducing into Sufism the need to venerate God selflessly.
 According to Rabia, faith should not be guided by the attraction of a reward or the fear of reprisal.
-Subsequently, Rabia began to spread in the 1990s but this
+Subsequently, Rabia began to spread in the 1990s but this first name remains little attributed in France.

 Character